Do electrolytes give you energy?

 First, carbohydrates, proteins, and fats get broken into small components and then provide us with energy in stored form.
 This stored energy is released during the process known as cellular respiration.

 Electrolytes do not give you ATP directly but are involved in synthesizing ATP.
-In short, electrolytes play a supportive role in your body to produce energy.
+In short, electrolytes play a supportive role in your body’s production of energy.

 How long does it take for the electrolytes to start working?